Core concepts

 Keep your frontend and backend in sync – define your types once in PHP and let PHP autodoc generate the matching TypeScript types automatically.

-PHP autodoc supports exporting enums, classes, and request/response structures as TypeScript types.
+PHP autodoc supports exporting enums, classes, PHPStan type aliases, request/response structures and even custom PHPDoc type expressions as TypeScript types.
 PHP autodoc-laravel extends this functionality by offering support for Laravel models and other Laravel-specific structures that need custom handling.

 To use this feature, add @autodoc annotations to your TypeScript code (see examples below) and run one of the following commands: